retailzipline/hiring-exercises/support/README.md

 <br>

-## Output
+## Expected Output

-The expected output is a renamed copy of the original CSV file, but with an additional unique identifier (eg. user_id) prepended to the row to indicate the same person based on the matcher.
+The output file should be a new file containing all of the original input file's contents.
+Please do not overwrite the original input file.
+Prepend a `user_id` column to the output data and use this to group matching individuals as specified by the program's input.

 <br>